hhvm/user-documentation/guides/hack/11-built-in-types/74-nothing.md

 The type `nothing` is the bottom type in the Hack typesystem.
 This means that there is no way to create a value of the type `nothing`. `nothing` only exists in the typesystem, not in the runtime.

-The concept of a bottom type is quite difficult to grasp, so I'll first compare it to the supertype of everything `mixed`. `mixed` is the most general thing you can imagine with the hack typesystem.
+The concept of a bottom type is quite difficult to grasp, so I'll first compare it to the supertype of everything `mixed`. `mixed` is the most general thing you can imagine within the hack typesystem.
 Everything "extends" `mixed` if you will. `nothing` is the exact opposite of that.

 Let's work out the hierarchy of scalar types.
 Forget about nullable types and `dynamic` for the moment, they would make this example far more complex without adding much value.